act-org/docusaurus-template/README.md

 # ACT Docusaurus Documentation

 This is a template for docusaurus 2.x.
-This creates a docusaurus site that is themed properly and a set of empty
+This creates a docusaurus site that is themed properly and a set of empty templates to fill in.

 ### Installation